masteringmodernpayments/book/pci.md

 ### Rails Best Practices

-[Rails Best Practices][rbp] is a website where people can submit and upvote various practices that help to keep your app safe and secure, and help structure your code in a maintainable way.
+[Rails Best Practices][pci-rbp] is a website where people can submit and upvote various practices that help to keep your app safe and secure, and help structure your code in a maintainable way.
 Conveniently, Rails Best Practices also publishes a gem that automatically checks your app against more than fourty of the most common best practices.
 To install it, add it to the `Gemfile`:

 ```ruby
 gem 'rails_best_practices'